jeffrimko/Doctrine/README.md

 This project is targeting Windows during alpha development.
 Porting to other platforms is planned for future versions.

+## Installation
+The plan is to release Doctrine as a stand-alone executable (e.g. `doctrine.exe` on Windows).
+The only installation required would be to copy the executable to a directory.

+The source for Doctrine can be ran if the following required items are installed:

+  - Python 2.7
+  - PySide 1.2.2

 ## Usage
 To view a document, simply open it in Doctrine.
 The markup will be rendered to a temporary file which will be deleted either upon exiting Doctrine or when another document is opened.